-California Workers Compensation insurance companies send to injured workers form notifications of important events in a claim that affect benefits.
-Notices relate to:
+California workers’ compensation insurance companies send an employee certain form notifications when he/she suffers a work-related injury.
+These notifications inform injury victims of important events in a workers’ comp claim that affect benefits.
+Notices can relate to:

 In this article, our California personal injury attorneys will explain in detail the notices an injured worker will receive and the effect each notice will have on the collection of workers’ compensation benefits.